ProactiveProgrammers/www.proactiveprogrammers.com/docs/discrete-structures/programming-projects/contact-searching.md

 ## Expected Output

-This project invites you to implement a number comparison program called `contactsearcher`.
-The program accepts through its command-line a file that contains integer values encoded as text.
-If you run the program with the command `poetry run contactsearcher --from-unit Celsius --to-unit Fahrenheit --temperature 22` it produces this output:
+This project invites you to implement a CSV file parsing and searching program called `contactsearcher`.
+The program accepts through its command-line interface the name of a file, in this case `input/contacts.txt`, that contains the contact information and job title descriptions for some people.
+For instance, here are the first lines of this file:

 ```
-🧮 Converting from Celsius to Fahrenheit!

-22.00 degrees in Celsius is 71.60 degrees in Fahrenheit
+tylernelson@gmail.com,Careers adviser
+gregory02@medina-mayer.com,"Accountant, chartered management"
+jonesmiguel@hotmail.com,Health and safety inspector
+rsanchez@yahoo.com,"Surveyor, planning and development"
+hillfrank@ward-wood.com,"Scientist, physiological"
+aaronhunter@gmail.com,"Surveyor, insurance"
+kylebarnes@hotmail.com,Records manager
+joe70@yahoo.com,Network engineer
+torresjames@white.info,Electrical engineer
+shawkins@watson.com,Science writer
+bakererin@morales.com,"Programmer, multimedia"
 ```

-Since the program can also convert from Fahrenheit to Celsius, you can also run it with the command `poetry run contactsearcher --from-unit Fahrenheit --to-unit Celsius --temperature 71.6` and see that it produces the following output:
+It is worth noting that the `input/contacts.txt` file contains synthetic data that the [Faker](https://github.com/joke2k/faker) program automatically generated.
+With that said, after you have correctly implemented all of the required features, running the program with the command `poetry run contactsearcher --job-description "engineer" --contacts-file input/contacts.txt` will produce the following output:

 ```
-🧮 Converting from Fahrenheit to Celsius!

-71.60 degrees in Fahrenheit is 22.00 degrees in Celsius
+The contacts file contains 100 people in it!
+Let's get searching!

+  We are looking for contacts who have a job related to "engineer":

+  joe70@yahoo.com is a Network engineer
+  torresjames@white.info is a Electrical engineer
+  grahamjoel@castillo-gilbert.net is a Engineer, technical sales
+  gsutton@miller.com is a Engineer, maintenance
+  gharris@villarreal-snow.com is a Water engineer
+  williamsondavid@lopez.com is a Automotive engineer
+  ronald83@yahoo.com is a Maintenance engineer
+  zmarshall@yahoo.com is a Control and instrumentation engineer
+  christopher35@yahoo.com is a Civil engineer, consulting
+  jacquelinedavid@hotmail.com is a Engineer, electronics
+  espinozadaryl@hill-maddox.com is a Engineering geologist
+  edwardsjacob@gmail.com is a Chemical engineer

+Wow, we found some contacts!
+Email them to learn about your job!
 ```

-One way in which you can tell that `contactsearcher` is working correctly is that, when given "inverse numbers", the output shows that it converts correctly in both "directions".
-For instance, converting `22` degrees Celsius to Fahrenheit yields `71.6` degrees and converting `71.6` degrees Fahrenheit to Celsius results in `22` degrees!
+Notice that the output confirms that there are `100` rows inside of the CSV file called `input/contacts.txt` and that you instructed the program to return all of the email addresses for people whose job description contains the word `engineer`.
+For the current version of the CSV file, there are twelve people who have `engineer` in their job description, including `edwardsjacob@gmail.com` who is a `Chemical engineer` and `joe70@yahoo.com` who is a `Network engineer`.
+Since the `contactsearcher` program should return the contact information for every person who has the provided job description in their job title, searching for `engin` instead of `engineer` should also return details about `edwardsjacob@gmail.com` and `joe70@yahoo.com`.
 To learn more about how to run this program, you can type the command `poetry run contactsearcher --help` to see the following output showing how to use `contactsearcher`:

 ```
 Usage: contactsearcher [OPTIONS]

-  Convert units.from Fahrenheit to Celsius or from Celsius to
-  Fahrenheit.
+  Search for either an email address of a contact who has a job in the
+  file.

 Options:
-  --from-unit [Celsius|Fahrenheit]
-                                  [default: Celsius]
-  --to-unit [Celsius|Fahrenheit]  [default: Fahrenheit]
-  --temperature FLOAT RANGE       [default: 98.6]
+  --job-description TEXT  [required]
+  --contacts-file PATH
-  --install-completion            Install completion for the current
+  --install-completion    Install completion for the current shell.
-                                  shell.

-  --show-completion               Show completion for the current shell,
+  --show-completion       Show completion for the current shell, to copy
-                                  to copy it or customize the
+                          it or customize the installation.
-                                  installation.

   --help                  Show this message and exit.
 ```

-Please note that the provided source code does not contain all of the functionality to produce this output.
+Please note that the provided source code does not contain all of the functionality needed to produce this output.
 As explained in the next section, you are invited to add all of the missing features to ensure that `contactsearcher` produces the expected output.
-Once you finish the program, it should produce all of the expected output described in this section.
+Once you finish the program, it should produce all of the expected output.

 ???+ note

-    Recall that if you want to run the `contactsearcher` program you must use your terminal window to first go into the GitHub repository containing this project and then go into the `contactsearcher` directory that contains the project's source code.
+    Recall that if you want to run `contactsearcher` you must use your terminal window to first go into the GitHub repository containing this project and then go into the `contactsearcher` directory that contains the project's source code.
 Remember that before running the program you must run `poetry install` to add the dependencies!

 ## Adding Functionality